fatih/vim-go-tutorial/README.md

 `vim-go` has also features to easily share your code with other via https://play.golang.org/.
-As you know the Go playground is a perfect place to share small snippets, exercises or and tips&tricks.
+As you know the Go playground is a perfect place to share small snippets, exercises or and tips & tricks.
 There are times you are playing with an idea and want to share with others.
 You copy the code and visit play.golang.org and then paste it.  `vim-go` makes all these better with the `:GoPlay` command.